 Citations to this article as recorded by

-Effects of Shared Leadership, Role Conflict, and Organizational Commitment on Patient-Safety Competency Among Clinical Nurses Hye-Jeong Hwang Journal of Digital Contents Society.2025; 26(7): 1821.
+Effects of Shared Leadership, Role Conflict, and Organizational Commitment on Patient-Safety Competency Among Clinical Hye-Jeong Hwang Journal of Digital Contents Society.2025; 26(7): 1821.
 CrossRef

 Effects of Resilience, Nursing Managers’ Empowering Leadership on Turnover Intention among New Nurses: Mediating role of Transition Shock Hyun Jin Jung, Hyun Kyung Kim, Seok Hee Jeong Journal of Korean Academy of Nursing Administration.2024; 30(3): 212.
 CrossRef